 One of my favourites is my Black Stone Cherry Chocolate, inspired by one of my favourite rock bands.
 Once dipped in chocolate, before they dry I like to drop some chunky pieces of Amarene cherries on top with a drizzle of the syrup mixed with Bourbon (you know the one).
 These have a nice kick to them & play a rich little riff on the tongue!

-The best thing about making your own chocolate treats is that you can always have a secret stash in the back of the cupboard, just for those little emergencies when you need a shot of sweetness.
+Whatever you decide to make, the best thing about making your own chocolate treats is that you can always have a secret stash in the back of the cupboard, just for those little emergencies when you need a shot of sweetness.
 Share the love & a little bit of chocolate!
-A x
+Stay hungry!
+A 😉 x